My Guide to Natural Fragrances

 Hollybeth Organics, Lotus Wei, Tata Harper, Root Pretty, Laurel Whole Plant Organics

 I grouped these scents together because they seem to be more stress-relieving and/or mood-enhancing treatments than traditional fragrances.
 Kind of the roll-on-throughout-the-day type.
 The Calming Perfume by Hollybeth Organics is a blend of Marjoram and Geranium, Bergamot and Ylang-Ylang.
 The Energy Treatment by Tata Harper is lovely!
 I put this on my pulse points when I’m working hard on long posts (ahem, like right now) and it smells super fresh and invigorating.
 Two of my favorites that I’ve worn for years by Lotus Wei are Infinite Love and The Captivator – both were created to bring more love into your life.
 (Ooh la la!)
 Root Pretty’s XO perfume is a blend of Jasmine, Organic Lavender & Organic Rose Geranium, but I really only pick up Lavender on this one.
-Laurel Whole Organics recently came out with the Spiritual Warrior Plant Essence, which smells lovely, but it just doesn’t last that long, sadly.
+Laurel Whole Organics recently came out with the Spiritual Warrior Plant Essence, which smells absolutely lovely, but does need to be reapplied throughout the day.
 (In fact, most in this category need to be reapplied often.)

 So, the BIG QUESTION.
 Through all of this rigorous testing, research, and reviewing, did I find the ONE?
 My signature scent?